How much CAN you afford to pay your coaches?

 Think of your team of coaches like a sports team, and your mentor as the league commissioner.

-You’re allowed, by league rules, to spend 44.4% of your gross revenue on payroll.
+You’re allowed, by league rules, to spend 44.4 percent of your gross revenue on payroll.

 This doesn’t include YOUR pay as an owner, or your profit.